bagaswh/litespeed-conf/README.md

 }
 ```

-Yes that newline in the first line is a bug, I think.
-I'll fix it, I guess.
+Yes that newline in the first line is a bug.
+I'll fix it, maybe.